nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Table of Contents
    *	Features
+             * Address book - Customers contacts management system:
+                * List and view contacts
+                * Add contacts individually
+                * Find contacts
+                * Delete contacts
+                * Edit contacts
+                * Clear all contacts
              * Delivery tasking management system:
                 * View jobs
                 * Add jobs individually
                 * Mass import jobs and associated customers
                 * Find jobs
                 * Mark job as done
                 * Delete jobs
                 * Edit jobs
-         * Address book - Customers contacts management system:
-            * View contacts
-            * Add contacts individually
-            * Find contacts
-            * Delete contacts
-            * Edit contacts
-            * Clear all contacts
              * Reminder and notifications:
                 * Set reminder for upcoming deadlines
                 * Get notified as soon as you open the app
              * Timetable:
                 * Linked with list of jobs
                 * Sort job list by date and slot
                 * Display timetable of all scheduled/upcoming jobs in the week
                 * Display list of invalid and completed jobs
              * Stats dashboard:
                 * Show statistics on:
                   * Total number of jobs
                   * Pending jobs
                   * Completed jobs
                   * Total earnings
                   * Statistics from previous week

 --------------------------------------------------------------------------------------------------------------------